Here are the Myths and the Facts:

 - I can understand why people think this, because drinking milk does thicken saliva, but it doesn’t increase mucus production

-- There’s been lots of research, and yet none have found that people who drink milk have increased mucus production, asthma exacerbations or more coughing or congestion
+- There’s been lots of research done, and yet none have found that people who drink milk have increased mucus production, worsening asthma or more coughing or congestion

 Myth #5 Many people are lactose sensitive